How Much Income is Needed for a $400,000 Mortgage

 If you are a first-time homebuyer, government or charity-sponsored programs and grants can lower the costs.
 Some programs may help with a down payment and closing costs.
 You may qualify as a first-time buyer if you haven’t had any form of homeownership in the last three years.

-There are also various tax deductions that can help lower your taxable household income making it easier to afford your mortgage payments.
-Check with your state or local government to find out what government programs are available to you or go to the U.S. Department of Housing and Urban Development website.
+There are also various tax deductions that can help lower your taxable household income to make it easier to afford your mortgage payments.
+Check with your state or local government to find out which government programs are available to you, or visit the U.S. Department of Housing and Urban Development website.

 Take Advantage of Tax Deductions

-You can save money on your taxes through various tax deductions.
+You may be able to save money on your taxes through various tax deductions if you itemize.
 Federal and state deductions can lower your taxable household income.
-For example, for tax year 2024, the mortgage interest deduction could allow you to deduct the cost of mortgage interest paid on debt of up to $750,000 on a primary residence and one second home.
-Married taxpayers filing separately could deduct interest on up to $375,000 of indebtedness each.
-You may also qualify for mortgage credit certificates (MCCs).
-Your tax preparer can help you determine what you qualify for.
+For example, under current IRS rules, the mortgage interest deduction allows you to deduct the cost of mortgage interest paid on a debt of up to $750,000 on a primary residence and one second home.
+Married taxpayers filing separately can each deduct interest on up to $375,000 of indebtedness.
+You may also qualify for additional programs such as Mortgage Credit Certificates.
+A tax professional can help you determine what you qualify for.

 Care for Your Credit Score

 Your credit score will have a huge impact on the terms that a lender gives you for a mortgage loan.
 Borrowers can cultivate a healthy credit score by using a credit card wisely.
-Pay off the balance each month and pay monthly bills, like utilities and rent, on time.
-Also, as noted above, watch your credit utilization ratio and only use up to 30% of your available credit.
+Pay off the balance each month and pay monthly bills, such as utilities and rent, on time.
+Also, as noted above, monitor your credit utilization ratio and use no more than 30% of your available credit.

 Start Budgeting

 If you don’t budget, you will not know how much you can afford to spend each month on housing or other expenses.
-When creating a budget, think about what your goals are for the next three months, the next year, and five years into the future.
+When creating a budget, think about your goals for the next three months, the next year, and the next five years.
 The cost of living in your state will be a factor in your planning, so think about whether you will be living in the same place for the long haul.

 Track your take-home pay and your expenses.
 Then, look at areas where you can make positive changes.
 For example, if you eat out less each week, can you put an extra $100 into a savings account?
 Using a money tracker can help you keep to a budget.